Nitrosigine Arginine Pre-Workout Benefits – Nitric Oxide!

 As already mentioned, nitrosigine is a highly bioavailable form of L-Arginine which in its pure state is poorly absorbed by the body.

-Researchers found that when L-Arginine supplementation is combined with L-Citrulline Malate (2:1), athletic performance is improved and perceived post-workout soreness is decreased vs supplementing with either ingredient on their own.
+Researchers found that when pure L-Arginine supplementation is combined with L-Citrulline, athletic performance is improved and perceived post-workout soreness is decreased vs supplementing with either ingredient on their own.
 (7)

 Nitrosigine: Do I Recommend It Pre-Workout?

-The short answer: yes, I definitely recommend using nitrosigine as a part of your pre-workout supplement routine.
-Why?
+I definitely recommend using L-arginine as a part of your pre-workout supplement routine and Nitrosigine appears to be a good form of it.

 How Much Should I Take?

-In all 3 human case studies 1.5g of nitrosigine was the amount given and proven effective so that is what I recommend you go with.
+In all 3 human case studies, 1.5g of nitrosigine was the amount given and proven effective so that is what I recommend you go with that as a minimum.
+Or go with pure L-Arginine which we use in both Uncaged and Uncaged Extreme combined with L-Citrulline for incredible pumps.

 What Are the Side Effects?